wp-plugins/app-store-assistant/readme.txt

 * Fixed: Cacheing of RSS Feed data

 = 6.3.0 =
-* Changed: Apple has changed from LinkShare to PHG (Apply Here: http://affiliate.itunes.apple.com/apply)
+* Note: **Apple has changed from LinkShare to PHG** (Apply Here: http://affiliate.itunes.apple.com/apply)
+* Note: **THIS VERSION REQUIRES WordPress 3.6 or later!!!!!**
-* REMOVED: LinkShare/linksynergy & DGM Affiliate Programs
+* Removed: LinkShare/linksynergy & DGM Affiliate Programs
 * Added: No Title element mode: Same as Regular except the title is omitted.
 (Handy for themes that remove formatting.)
 * Fixed: Screenshots not displaying because of a broken URL
 * Changed: Processing of elements order, there is now just SingleApp or ListOfApps